Butt Pain During Pregnancy: Causes, Diagnosis And Treatment

 What Are The Causes Of Buttock Pain During Pregnancy?

-The exact cause of sharp pain in buttocks during pregnancy is difficult to diagnose and may not be pinpointed in some cases.
+The exact cause of sharp pain in the buttocks during pregnancy is difficult to diagnose and may not be pinpointed in some cases.
 Several theories show that the body’s reactions to implantation, hormonal changes, etc., can cause buttock pain in the early weeks of pregnancy.
 However, buttock pain could also be due to extreme pressure from the uterus in later months.
 The causes can be different throughout the pregnancy.

 Dr. Alan Lindemann, MD, a former clinical associate professor at the University of North Dakota, says, “You could experience the pain because of an infection in your tailbone.
 Your colon could also give you trouble, which is more noticeable on your left side.
 On your right side, you could have appendicitis pain up and back from your non-pregnant location”.